prashant-kikani/prashant-kikani.github.io/_posts/2026-2-8-impossible-human.markdown

 A rock the size of Mount Everest (the Chicxulub impactor) slammed into Mexico.
 *   **The Impact:** It triggered a nuclear winter.
 Photosynthesis stopped.
 *   **The Extinction:** The dinosaurs, who needed massive calories, starved.
-*   **The Survival:** Our ancestors survived because they were small, lived underground, and could eat insects and decaying matter.
+*   **The Survival:** Our ancestors <a href="https://prashantkikani.com/blog/adaptability" target="_blank">survived</a> because they were small, lived underground, and could eat insects and decaying matter.

 This is called **Ecological Release**.
 The asteroid cleared the "landlords" out of the house, finally allowing mammals to evolve into monkeys, apes, and eventually, us.